AmazingMech2418/AmazingMech2418/README.md

 I'm **AmazingMech2418**.

 "AmazingMech2418" has, over the past few years, become a pseudonym for myself.
-I use AmazingMech2418 as my username on many websites such as [Repl.it](https://repl.it/@AmazingMech2418), [Scratch](https://scratch.mit.edu/users/AmazingMech2418), and, of course, where you are right now: [GitHub!](https://github.com/AmazingMech2418)
+I use AmazingMech2418 as my username on many different websites.

 If you come across a username of "AM2418" instead, that might still be me (especially if AmazingMech2418 doesn't fit in the username length limit).